-- Flip only once.
-75% of the cooking time is on one side.
-Keep the lid closed the majority of the cooking time (it’s ok to peek once in a while).
+You may have heard this grilling rule before to prevent the meat from drying out.
+It applies to seafood as well.
+Flip the fish only once.
+75% of the cooking time is on the first side.
+Keep the lid closed the majority of the cooking time.
+(It’s ok to peek inside once in a while, since you want to avoid flare ups.)
 Use a fine edged metal spatula for the best flipping results.
-Some people use two spatulas.
-The second one helps guide the fish gently while the other lifts.
+This is the tricky bit.
+You want to get that spatula all the way under the fish and flip.
+A tip is to use two spatulas!
+Place the second one on top to help guide the fish gently in the flip.

 How do you know when the fish is done?
 You can use an instant-read or meat thermometer to obtain the internal temperature.
 145 F is the recommended safe internal temperature for cooked fish.
 You can also use a knife to cut into the thickest part of the fish and check.
 The fish will look opaque and flake easily.
 The hardest part is not over-cooking the fish.
 You can always take it off the heat a minute early.
 Cover it with foil and the residual heat will continue cooking it through as it sits for another minute or two.

 Remember, it takes time and practice to get it just right.
 Grilling fillets of fish gets easier each time you do it.